ROOFS: RObust biOmarker Feature Selection: Discussion

 \section{Discussion}

-This paper introduced \textit{roofs}, a Python framework designed to help researchers identify an FS method adapted to their predictive task.
-FS is known to be data-dependent, with method performance varying across datasets and no single approach being universally optimal \cite{Somol_2010, James_2017, Drotar_2015}.
-However, FS methods are often adopted from the literature or research teams established practices, with little consideration of their suitability for the specific dataset at hand. \textit{roofs} addresses this gap by integrating the evaluation of over 30 FS methods from different algorithmic families into a single pipeline that requires low to zero additional programming.
-It generates automatic reports summarizing FS performance metrics, as well as measures of individual feature robustness.
-A key element of \textit{roofs} is its emphasis on stability – a property of FS that is frequently ignored in biomedical studies and in the development of new FS approaches despite its importance for reproducibility.
+This paper introduced \textit{ROOFS}, a Python framework designed to help researchers identify an FS method adapted to their predictive task.
+FS is a methodologically mature field, with extensive advances in algorithmic development \cite{data_perspective}, stability assessment \cite{Nogueira_2018}, and false discovery control \cite{Hedou_Maric_2024}.
+However, many of the theoretical developments have not been fully adopted in applied biomedical research, where practitioners often rely on a relatively narrow set of familiar methods.
+Moreover, FS is known to be data-dependent, with method performance varying across datasets and no single approach being universally optimal \cite{James_2017, Somol_2010, Drotar_2015}.
+Nevertheless, FS methods are often applied with little consideration of their suitability for the specific dataset at hand. \textit{ROOFS} addresses these gaps by integrating the evaluation of over 30 FS methods from different algorithmic families into a single pipeline that requires low to zero additional programming.
+To facilitate method comparison, \textit{ROOFS} generates automated reports summarizing FS performance metrics and measures of individual feature robustness.
+A key element of \textit{ROOFS} is its emphasis on stability, a property of FS that is frequently ignored in biomedical studies and in the development of new FS approaches, despite its importance for reproducibility.

-To our knowledge, no previously released packages combines multiple pre-implemented FS methods with the optimism correction framework for model evaluation.
-The closest existing tool is the R package \textit{pminternal} (\underline{https://github.com/stephenrho/pminternal}), which estimates optimism for user-defined model functions, including those that contain an FS step.
+To our knowledge, no previously released package combines multiple pre-implemented FS methods with stability assessment and optimism correction framework for model evaluation.
+The closest existing tool is the R package \textit{pminternal} (\underline{https://github.com/stephenrho/pminternal}), which estimates optimism of the user-defined model functions, including those that contain an FS step.
 However, it does not provide any pre-implemented FS methods.

-Currently, \textit{roofs} is limited to classification tasks.
-Future work will focus on extending it to regression and survival tasks.
-Another limitation is that \textit{roofs} requires considerable runtime to perform a full benchmark.
-While all implemented methods are scalable to moderately high-dimensional data, in datasets with thousands of features, it may be reasonable to reduce the runtime by avoiding wrapper and ensemble methods and limiting the number of classifiers used in downstream prediction.